-4) Human Resources Department:
+4) Human Resources:

-- oversees the drawing up and annual review of the Remuneration Policy, including the remuneration structure levels and incentive schemes, ensuring that it is aligned with the Bank's risk profile; - takes into account the input provided by all competent corporate functions (e.g. Risk Management, Compliance, Strategy, Finance and Legal Units) when performing the annual review of the Remuneration Policy;
+oversees the drawing up and annual review of the Remuneration Policy, including the remuneration structure, remuneration levels and incentive schemes, in a way that would not only attract and retain the staff needs but also assures that the remuneration policy is aligned with the Bank's risk profile;

-• ensures a proper exchange of information among all internal bodies and functions involved in the identification process (MRTs identification).
+- takes into account the input provided by all competent corporate functions (e.g. Risk Management, Compliance, Strategy, Finance and Legal Units) when performing the annual review of the Remuneration Policy; - ensures a proper exchange of information among all internal bodies and functions involved in the identification process (MRTs identification).

-5) Risk Management Unit:
+5) Risk Management: